What Happens If You Lie When You Buy Insurance

 Why Lying or Omitting Facts Can Cost You Money

-Is It Okay to Lie to Insurance to Get a Better Rate?
+Is It Okay to Lie to Insurance Companies to Get a Better Rate?

-Does it make a difference if you exaggerate just a little, withhold information, or just flat out lie?
-It's difficult to understand the consequences of lying to insurance unless you've been caught in a lie, by then it's too late.
-Here's the low down on:
+Does it make a difference if you exaggerate just a little, withhold information, or just flat out lie to an insurance company?
+It's difficult to understand the consequences of lying to insurance companies unless you've been caught in a lie.
+But, by then, it's too late.

 - The different reasons people lie to insurance